hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 ### Integrated Cost Estimation

 None of the resources we've deployed so far have had a significant cost associated with them.
+The Terraform platform provides cost estimates for many resources found in your Terraform configurations.
+For each resource that it can provide an estimate for, an hourly and monthly cost is shown, along with the monthly delta.

+Let's create some resources.

 * `webinar-infra-compute`

-Let's change that.

 * Actions -> Start New Run

 Thinking back to our composable infrastructure, what this is going to do is create a compute resource, with a cost associated with it, in the Resource Group managed by the `webinar-infra-dev` Workspace.
-All we're doing here is consuming that Resource Group that has already been created.
+All we're doing here is consuming a Resource Group that has already been created, in a reusable Module that defines my compute resources for me.

 * Look at `Estimated Cost Increase`
 * Open `Cost Estimation Finished` tab
 * Confirm and Apply

-It's worth noting that the pricing shown in our SaaS offering - the one I'm working with here - will only show estimations based on the publically published list prices for resources in the cloud environment at the moment the infrastructure changes get applied.
-If the price tomorrow is less than it is today, then tomorow's runs will show tomorrow's pricing.
+Here we can see the cost impact of our Infrastructure change.
+It's worth noting that the platform will only show estimations based on the publically published list prices for resources in the cloud environment at the moment the infrastructure changes get planned.
+If the price tomorrow is less than it is today, then tomorow's runs will show tomorrow's cheaper pricing.

 If you have a commercial deal with one of the supported infrastructure providers - say, a 40% discount on cloud spend across the board - that would not be reflected in this particular picing metric.

 However, it is possible to write policies that take the particulars of your commercial terms into account.
-If you know you have a 40% discount across the board, then you can write a policy that takes the list price, calculates 40% of that, and measures the run cost deltas based on the resulting price.
+If you know you have that 40% discount across the board, then you can write a policy that takes the list price, calculates 40% of that, and measures the run cost deltas based on the resulting price.

-In any case, they're a good indication of value of your relative spends on particular infrastructure changes.
+In any case, the cost estimates are a good indication of value of your relative spends on particular infrastructure changes.

 ### Risk Reduction through Policy As Code